ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

      interface: Ethernet1/2
      state: up

-About the task: - The default template path ``templates/nxos_show_interface.ttp`` was generated using the ``ansible_network_os`` for the host and ``command`` provided - TTP supports several additional variables that will be passed to the parser.
+About the task:
+- The default template path ``templates/nxos_show_interface.ttp`` was generated using the ``ansible_network_os`` for the host and ``command`` provided.
+- TTP supports several additional variables that will be passed to the parser.
+These include:
-These include: - ``parser/vars/ttp_init``: Additional parameter passed when the parser is initialized - ``parser/vars/ttp_results``: Additional params used to influence the parser output - ``parser/vars/ttp_vars``:
+  - ``parser/vars/ttp_init``: Additional parameter passed when the parser is initialized.
+  - ``parser/vars/ttp_results``: Additional params used to influence the parser output.
-Additional variables made available in the template - Additional documentation about ttp can be found here: https://ttp.readthedocs.io
+  - ``parser/vars/ttp_vars``: Additional variables made available in the template.
+   - See the `TTP documentation <https://ttp.readthedocs.io>`_ for details.

 Converting XML
 -----------------

-Although Ansible contains a number of plugins that can convert XML to Ansible native data structures, ``cli_parse`` run command on devices that return XML and return the converted data in a single task.
+Although Ansible contains a number of plugins that can convert XML to Ansible native data structures, the``cli_parse`` module runs the command on devices that return XML and returns the converted data in a single task.

-Example task:
+This example task runs the ``show interface`` command and parses the output as XML:

 .. code-block:: yaml